weskdavis/FOSSmarks/README.md

 **Getting started**

-FOSSmarks is a project of the FOSSmarks special interest group of the European Legal Network.
+FOSSmarks is a project of the FOSSmarks special interest group of the Free Software Foundation's Legal Network.
 [Contact us](mailto:pamela@chesteklegal.com) if you have suggestions or would like to become a member of the special interest group.
-Thank you also to the [Free Software Foundation Europe](https://fsfe.org/index.en.html) for hosting this site.
+Thank you to the [Free Software Foundation Europe](https://fsfe.org/index.en.html) for hosting this site.

 **Contributing**